BillWagner/docs/docs/csharp/language-reference/xmldoc/recommended-tags.md

 :::code language="csharp" source="./snippets/xmldoc/DocComments.cs" ID="CRefTags":::

 When compiled into an assembly named *CRefTest.dll*, the program produces the following XML file.
 Notice that the `cref` attribute for the `GetZero` method, for example, has been transformed by the compiler to `"M:TestNamespace.TestClass.GetZero"`.
 The "M:" prefix means "method" and is a convention that is recognized by documentation tools such as DocFX and Sandcastle.
-For a complete list of prefixes, see [Processing the XML File](./processing-the-xml-file.md).

 ```xml
 <?xml version="1.0"?>